Following is a list of questions we've been asked frequently enough to include on this page. Please reach out if we can assist with further inquiries.

 There may be times when you are asked to take certain actions outside of therapy sessions, such as reading a relevant book or keeping records to track certain behaviors.
 It is important to process what has been discussed and integrate it into your life between visits.

 For therapy to be most effective, you must be an active participant, both during and between the sessions.
 People seeking psychotherapy are willing to take responsibility for their actions, work towards self-change and create greater awareness in their lives.
+This philosophy is why REID Counseling Group stands out among other practices.

 A number of benefits are available from participating in psychotherapy.
-Therapists can provide support, problem-solving skills, and enhanced coping strategies for issues such as depression, anxiety, relationship troubles, unresolved childhood issues, grief, stress management, body image issues and creative blocks.
+Therapists can provide support, problem-solving skills, and enhanced coping strategies for issues such as depression & anxiety, relationship troubles, unresolved childhood issues, grief, stress management, body image issues and creative blocks.

 Many people also find that counselors can be a tremendous asset to managing personal growth, interpersonal relationships, family concerns, marriage issues, and the hassles of daily life.